Beneful Dog Food tubs receives the Advisor’s second-lowest tier rating of 2 stars.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, soy flour, a high-protein by-product of soybean processing.
+First, we note the inclusion of soy flour, a high-protein by-product of soybean processing.

 Soy flour would be expected to have a notably lower biological value than meat.